-Antony and his army marched in from the west.
-He set up camp about a mile away from Cassius’s hill.
+Mark Antony and his army marched in from the west.
+He set up camp about a mile away from Cassius’ hill.
 Octavian and his army had not yet arrived because he was ill and still back at the port city of Dyrrachium on the coast of Illyricum (current Albania).

-For his part, Octavian was not in his camp when Brutus’ army attacked.
-Recovering from his illness.
-There has been a question as to whether he was sick from a physical illness or sick from a fear of being in battle.
-Whatever the truth may be, the same historical record that raises this suspicion has him heavily engaged in the Second Battle of Philippi which occurred three weeks later.
+Octavian recovered from his illness.
+There has been some question as to whether he was sick from a physical illness or sick from a fear of being in battle.
+In later battles and events in his life, he demonstrated fearlessness and bravery perhaps combined with an appropriate amount of caution.
+Whatever the truth may be, the same historical record that raised this suspicion in the First Battle of Philippi has him heavily engaged in the Second Battle of Philippi which occurred three weeks later.